Ballet Pointe Shoes - Freed Studios Opera

 Hello,

-The price of ballet pointe shoes varies depending on which brand you buy.
-For example, bloch pointe shoes are around £25-£30 ($40- 48).
-Gaynor Minden pointe shoes are more expensive and usually range from £50-£60 ($80-$96).
+Thank you for your query, it is great to hear such enthusiasm on ballet pointe shoes!
+The price of ballet pointe shoes varies hugely depending on which brand you buy.
+For example, you can find bloch pointe shoes from £25-£30 ($40- 48) whereas Gaynor Minden pointe shoes are more expensive and range from £50-£70 ($80-$96).

 I find bloch pointe shoes a great brand for students.
 Bloch are strong and supportive, and have many different styles within the brand.
 Take a look at my bloch pointe shoes page for more information.